 Moloka Virus in Domestic Mammals, South Africa

 Figure.
-Phylogenetic tree based on 267 nt of partial nucleoprotein gene sequences of Moloka virus (MOKV) identied with the N1N2 primer set as described (12).
-The tree shows phylogenetic positions of 2 recently identied cases of MOKV infection from South Africa (MOKV173/06 from a cat and MOKV404/05 from a dog) (in boldface) relative to previously characterized MOKV isolates from South Africa (SA) and Zimbabwe (ZIM) and Lagos bat virus (LBV) as the outgroup.
+Phylogenetic tree based on 267 nt of partial nucleoprotein gene sequences of Moloka virus (MOKV) identified with the N1N2 primer set as described (12).
+The tree shows phylogenetic positions of 2 recently identified cases of MOKV infection from South Africa (MOKV173/06 from a cat and MOKV404/05 from a dog) (in boldface) relative to previously characterized MOKV isolates from South Africa (SA) and Zimbabwe (ZIM) and Lagos bat virus (LBV) as the outgroup.
 GenBank accession nos. are shown in parenthesis.
-Bootstrap support values >70% are considered signicant and indicated.
+Bootstrap support values >70% are considered significant and indicated.
 Scale bar shows nucleotide substitutions per site.

 cycles and evolutionary changes that occur independently, but in close proximity (a few hundred kilometers apart).